michaelwerkel/swTestSetup/README.md

 # Applications required:

-- Lua, at least 5.3 (Only required when run with Code Runner)
+- Lua, at least 5.3 (Only required when ran with Code Runner)

+## Lua installation

+1. [Download](http://luabinaries.sourceforge.net/#installation) the minimum required version, extract the archive and rename the lua*.exe to lua.exe.
+2. Copy the folder into a persistent folder (like Program Files) and add this folder to the PATH environment variable.
+3. Restart VSCode

 # .gitignore